-We'd like to make it clear that we’re intentionally refraining from using the terms woman, mother, or any other gendering vocabulary in our discussion of pregnancy.
-It is a myth and/or misinformation that transgender and non-binary people cannot get pregnant.
-While testosterone generally blocks ovulation, trans men can get pregnant while taking it—especially if it isn’t taken regularly.
-We support anyone who decides to get pregnant and firmly believe that gender shouldn’t be a limiting factor to parenthood.
+We’re intentionally refraining from using the terms woman, mother, or any other gendering vocabulary in our discussion of pregnancy since it is a myth and/or misinformation that transgender and non-binary people cannot get pregnant.
+While testosterone generally blocks ovulation, trans men can get pregnant while taking it — especially if it isn’t taken regularly.
+We support anyone who decides to get pregnant and firmly believe that gender isn't a limiting factor to parenthood.

-We compiled a condensed guide covering everything you or your partner can expect during pregnancy and after birth.
+Let's dive into the condensed guide covering everything you or your partner can expect during pregnancy and post-birth.
+Be prepared for the irregular spotting & literally sh!tting the bed (yes, it can happen).

 - nausea and vomiting